CanniJr/PickMealUp/README.md

 ∙ Plans
 The plan is to connect to Google maps API and make suggestions based of the API and to display information on the UI

-## Created using React-Native, and the libraries will be listed here as the development goes.
+## Created using React-Native and React Context to manage state.
+The libraries will be listed here as the development goes.

     ∙ React-Native-Paper
     ∙ React-Native-SVG